phil-giambra/node-gmail-utils/README.md

 * `node fork_example.js YourEmailAddress`

 ## Using as a module
-Note: node-gmail-worker has not been published to npm yet so for now you have to <br>require with a path
+You can read the require_example.js script to see an example of how to use node-gmail-worker as a module with require()

+* `const ngw = require('node-gmail-worker');`

+or

 * `const ngw = require("path/to/node-gmail-worker/index.js")`

-or install it locally and use npm link
-* in node-gmail-worker folder `npm link`
-* in your project folder `npm link node-gmail-worker`
-* `const ngw = require("node-gmail-worker")`

 ## Getting credentials from Google